SpecFlowOSS/SpecFlow/docs/Extend/Plugins.md

 The sample file is [here](https://github.com/techtalk/SpecFlow-Examples/blob/master/Plugins/GeneratorOnlyPlugin/GeneratorPlugin/SamplePlugin.nuspec).

-This is the NuSpec filethat privodes information for the NuGet package.
+This is the NuSpec file that provides information for the NuGet package.
 To get the files from the build directory into the NuGet package, we have to specify them in the `file` list.
 The generator plugin assemblies are also specified here, using the additional `$config$` property we added in the `Directory.Build.targets`.
 It is important to ensure that they are not added to the `lib` folder.
 If this were the case, they would be referenced by the project where you add the NuGet package.
 This is something we don't want to happen!